Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Input modalities in End-to-End system

-Multimodality outperforms single modality in crucial perception tasks and is particularly well-suited for autonomous driving applications, as it combines multi-sensor data.
+Multimodality \cite{shao2023safetyc117,renz2022plantc121c,chen2022learning5orc98,shao2023reasonnet,Jaeger2023ICCV} outperforms single modality in crucial perception tasks and is particularly well-suited for autonomous driving applications, as it combines multi-sensor data.
 There are three broad categorizations for utilizing information depending on when to combine multi-sensor information.
 In early fusion, sensor data is combined before feeding them into the learnable End-to-End system.
-Chen et al. \cite{chen2022learning5orc98}, Renz et al. \cite{renz2022plantc121c}, and Xiao et al. \cite{xiao2020multimodalc118} use a network that accepts four (RGB + Depth) channel inputs.
+Chen et al. \cite{chen2022learning5orc98} as shown in Fig. \ref{inputoutput}(d) use a network that accepts (RGB + Depth) channel inputs, Xiao et al. \cite{xiao2020multimodalc118} model also input the same modality.
 The network modifies just the first convolutional layer to account for the additional input channel, while the remaining network remains unchanged.
-Chitta et al. \cite{chitta2022transfuserc116} introduced a method called Transfuser (Fig. \ref{inputoutput}(a)) that addresses the integration of image and LiDAR representations using attention mechanisms.
-They utilized multiple transformer modules to fuse initial feature maps from both modalities.
-In mid-fusion, information fusion is done either after some preprocessing stages or after some feature extraction.
-Zhou et al. \cite{zhou2020endc72} perform information fusion at the mid-level by leveraging the complementary information provided by both the bird's-eye view (BEV) and perspective views of the LiDAR point cloud.
-In late fusion, inputs are processed separately, and their output is fused and further processed by another layer.
-Some authors \cite{sobh2018endc79,liang2019multic76,liang2018deepc77,xiao2020multimodalc118} use a late fusion architecture for LiDAR and visual modalities, in which each input stream is encoded separately and concatenated.
+Renz et al. \cite{renz2022plantc121c} fuse object-level input representation using a transformer encoder.
+The author combinedly represents a set of objects as vehicles and segments of the routes.